Quantum neural network with ensemble learning to mitigate barren plateaus and cost function concentration: Introduction

-Despite the widespread use of VQAs in constructing quantum machine learning models, several challenges persist.
-One prominent issue is the vanishing gradient problem \cite{barrenPlateaus_0,barrenPlateaus_1,barrenPlateaus_2,barrenPlateaus_3,barrenPlateaus_4,barrenPlateaus_5,barrenPlateaus_6,barrenPlateaus_7,barrenPlateaus_8,barrenPlateaus_9,barrenPlateaus_10,barrenPlateaus_11,kashif_BP}.
-This challenge arises due to the tendency of the derivative of the cost function with respect to any parameter \(\theta_{k}\) to approach zero as the number of qubits and the depth of the parameterization increase.
-Additionally, another concern is the concentration of the cost function \cite{FRIEDRICH_expressiviy}.
-Here, the expressiveness of the parameterization utilized correlates with the tendency of the cost function to concentrate around a fixed value.
-As the parameterization becomes more expressive, this concentration phenomenon becomes more pronounced.
+Although VQAs are widely used in the construction of different quantum machine learning models, they face several challenges.
+One such challenge is the vanishing gradient problem, also known as Barren Plateaus (BPs) \cite{barrenPlateaus_0,barrenPlateaus_1,barrenPlateaus_2,barrenPlateaus_3,barrenPlateaus_4,barrenPlateaus_5,barrenPlateaus_6,barrenPlateaus_7,barrenPlateaus_8,barrenPlateaus_9,barrenPlateaus_10,barrenPlateaus_11,kashif_BP}.
+This problem arises from the tendency of the derivatives of the cost function with respect to any parameter $\theta_k$ to approach zero as the number of qubits and the depth of the parametrization increase, thus hindering the training of these models.
+Moreover, a second challenge is related to the concentration of the cost function (CFC) as the expressivity of the quantum circuit increases \cite{FRIEDRICH_expressiviy}, leading to the concentration of the cost function around a fixed value, which negatively impacts the trainability and applicability of VQAs.

-In this article, we aim to introduce an alternative approach to constructing quantum neural network models.
-Conventionally, a quantum neural network employs a single quantum circuit.
-This circuit is initially established by preparing an arbitrary quantum state using a parameterization \(V\), which serves to transform the input data into a quantum state.
-Subsequently, a parameterization \(U\) is applied, derived from the product of different unitaries \(U_{l}\) with \(l=1,2,...,L\), where \(L\) represents the depth of the parameterization.
-In Ref. \cite{Data_re_uploading}, the authors demonstrated that by re-uploading the data between layers \(U_{l}\) and \(U_{l+1}\), a neural network model with enhanced classification capacity can be created.
-In contrast, the new model proposed in this work involves the simultaneous utilization of multiple circuits.
-For example, instead of employing a single quantum circuit with \(L\) layers, we utilize \(L\) circuits, each comprising a single layer.

-In this study, we focus on HQCNN models due to hardware limitations.
-Moreover, all experiments were conducted on a classical computer; hence, references to experiments specifically denote classical emulations.
-As indicated by the obtained results, the behavior of the new model closely mirrors that of the model utilizing only a single quantum circuit.
-However, with this novel approach, we succeed in reducing the depth of the parameterization.
-Consequently, we can circumvent/mitigate the aforementioned issues, all of which are intricately linked to the depth of the parameterization.
-Therefore, it is reasonable to anticipate that this innovative model will surpass the standard model when executed on real quantum computers.

-This work is organized as follows.
-In Sec. \ref{sec:qnn}, we provide a brief introduction to quantum neural networks and discuss two problems particularly relevant to this study, as outlined in Secs. \ref{subsec:bp} and \ref{subsec:const_function}.
-In Sec. \ref{sec:hqcnn}, we delve into hybrid quantum-classical neural networks.
-Following that, in Sec. \ref{sec:Method}, we present the proposed method, and in Sec. \ref{sec:Result}, we discuss the results obtained.
-Subsequently, in Sec. \ref{sec:Discussion}, we conduct a brief analysis of the results, ending with Sec. \ref{sec:Conclusion}, where we will present our conclusions.